Dutch Virgin Islands: History

-At this time, the Dutch settlers erected some small earthworks and a three-cannon fort above the warehouse, on the hill where Fort George would eventually be built by the English.
-He also constructed a wooden stockade to act as a lookout post above Road Town on the site that would eventually become Fort Charlotte.
+Tortola: At this time, the Dutch settlers erected some small earthworks and a three-cannon fort above the warehouse, on the hill where Fort George, Tortola would eventually be built by the English.
+He also constructed a wooden stockade to act as a lookout post above Road Town on the site that would eventually become Fort Charlotte, Tortola.
 They also stationed troops at the Spanish "dojon" near Pockwood Pond, later to be known as Fort Purcell, but now ordinarily referred to as "the Dungeon".

-In 1631, the Dutch West India Company expressed an interest in the copper which had been discovered on Virgin Gorda, and a settlement was set up on that island, which came to be known as "Little Dyk's" (now known as Little Dix).
+Virgin Gorda: In 1631, the Dutch West India Company expressed an interest in the copper which had been found at Copper Mine, Virgin Gorda, and a settlement was set up on that island, which came to be known as "Little Dyk's" (now known as Little Dix).

-In 1640, Spain attacked Tortola in an assault led by Captain Lopez.
+Tottola: In 1640, Spain attacked Tortola in an assault led by Captain Lopez.
 Two further attacks were made by the Spanish on Tortola in 1646 and 1647 led by Captain Francisco Vincente Duran.
 The Spanish anchored a warship in Soper's Hole at West End and landed men ashore.
 They then sent another warship to blockade Road Harbour.
 After a team of scouts returned a safe report, the Spanish landed more men and attacked Fort Purcell overland by foot.
 The Dutch were massacred, and the Spanish soldiers then moved marched to Road Town, where they killed everyone and destroyed the settlement.
 They did not, apparently, attack the smaller settlements further up the coast in Baugher's Bay, or on Virgin Gorda.

 Decline of the Dutch West India Company

 The settlements were not ultimately an economic success, and the evidence suggests that the Dutch spent most of their time more profitably engaged in privateering than trading.
 The lack of prosperity of the territory mirrored the lack of commercial success of the Dutch West India Company as a whole.

 The company changed its policy, and it sought to cede islands such as Tortola and Virgin Gorda to private persons for settlement, and to establish slave pens.
 The island of Tortola was eventually sold to Willem Hunthum at some point in the 1650s, at which time the Dutch West India Company's interest in the territory effectively ended.

 In 1665, the Dutch settlers on Tortola were attacked by a British privateer, John Wentworth, who is recorded as having captured 67 slaves which were removed to Bermuda.
 This is the first official record of slaves being held in the Territory.

 Subsequently, in 1666, there were reports that a number of the Dutch settlers were driven out by an influx of British "brigands and pirates", although clearly a number of the Dutch remained.
-Britain took the islands from the Dutch as part of the Third Anglo-Dutch War.
+Britain took the islands from the Dutch as part of the Second Anglo-Dutch War.